 Open Dialogues is directed, photographed, and edited by award-winning Miami-based filmmaker Freddy Rodriguez, owner of the film production company and creative video agency 66 Films.
 Rodriguez is an EMMY®, TELLY® and Promax/BDA® award-winning writer, director/DP, and editor of commercials, music videos and short films.
 These include Malabar, which was acquired by HBO and was selected as the Best Short film of 2019 at FilmGate-Miami's “Not Gonna Move to L.A.
 Film Festival.”
 He received a 2019 Ellie's Creator Award from Oolite Arts to write the feature-film screenplay Project Ballroom, which tells the story of Miami’s gay ballroom scene of the 1990s.

-Open Dialogues: Stories From the LGBTQ Community is funded by the following Funds at the Community Foundation of Broward: Richard Frisby and Edward Burkhart Fund, Leonard & Sally Robbins Fund, Frederick W. Jaqua Fund, James Bell-Greenbaum Charitable Fund.
+Support for Open Dialogues: Stories From the LGBTQ Community has been provided by the following Funds at the Community Foundation of Broward: Richard Frisby and Edward Burkhart Fund, Leonard & Sally Robbins Fund, Frederick W. Jaqua Fund, and James Bell-Greenbaum Charitable Fund.